Silmaril logo Please ✉️ mail or 📞 call or 🦣 toot to discuss your requirements.

 Description

 It’s become all too obvious over the years that publishers can no longer afford proof-readers or copy-editors.
 Nor can authors, certainly not on the percentages that publishers pay; and least of all cookery authors, who need to have every recipe tested many times, meaning there are constantly different versions floating around.
-Even if they do all the testing themselves, mistakes are bound to creep in.
+Even if they do all the testing themselves, mistakes are bound to creep in, despite the best efforts of recipe-editors to spot and correct mistakes before publication..

 ℞ aims to help fix some of the usual suspects.
 These are common errors or problems that have been noted many times by cookery writers and editors (Flynn, 2020):